-For the most up-to-date links and resources go to http://www.cochrane.org/training/authors, which includes links to the Cochrane Training website, new online learning materials and webinars, information on how to register a title, how to fill out the online Licence for Publication forms and more.
+For the most up-to-date links and resources, go to the Cochrane Training website, which includes new online learning materials and webinars, information on how to register a title, how to fill out the online Licence for Publication forms and more.

 We strive to help people make well-informed decisions about healthcare by preparing, maintaining and promoting accessibility of systematic reviews of the effects of healthcare interventions for the prevention and treatment of hypertension.
 As a current or prospective author of a systematic review on hypertension, you are a key and valued part of Cochrane Hypertension since you are ultimately responsible for producing high quality reviews and keeping them up to date.